Show All Answers

 ACWD has existing water treatment facilities in place to effectively safeguard your water supply with the use of reverse osmosis technology at our Newark Desalination Facility and the blending of groundwater and surface water at our Blending Facility.
 Both these methods are already implemented at our treatment facilities and have managed to keep the detections below the notification levels, thereby ensuring the safety of the treated water supplied to our customers.

-ACWD will post PFOA and PFOS sampling results on its website and additionally provide the sample results to the State Water Resources Control Board Division of Drinking Water who will also post it on their website.
+ACWD will post PFAS sampling results on its website and additionally provide the sample results to the State Water Resources Control Board Division of Drinking Water who will also post it on their website.

-More information on PFOA and PFOS is available at https://www.epa.gov/pfas or the California Water Board Frequently Asked Questions https://www.waterboards.ca.gov/pfas/docs/pfas_general_faq.pdf
+More information on PFOA, PFOS, and PFBS is available at https://www.epa.gov/pfas or the California Water Board Frequently Asked Questions https://www.waterboards.ca.gov/pfas/docs/pfas_general_faq.pdf